mackenzievvvz/learn-security-examples/privescalation/privEscalation.md

 1. Briefly explain the potential vulnerabilities in **insecure.ts**
 2. Briefly explain how a malicious attacker can exploit them.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?

+1. the logic in insecure.ts first does not take into account logged in/authenticated users. it also doesn't check the client's the session, which may differ from the requested user.
+2. if a malicious attacker knows the user id of some other admin, they can change the role of that person without any checks.
+3. secure.ts checks that the session is for a logged in admin.
+This means that only admin can make update role requests to a user.